The Pontiac on a motorcycle

 This agritourism farm grows fruits and vegetables, including strawberries, raspberries, blueberries, sweet corn, pumpkins, and squash.
 Experience the pleasures of picking your own fruit.
 Potager Eardley also makes artisanal ice cream, gelato, sorbet, and frozen yogurt.

 Mansfield-et-Pontefract (Québec) J0X 1R0

-The Marchand covered bridge, the longest covered bridge still in use in Quebec, was built in 1898 by Augustus Brown of Beachburg.
+The Marchand covered bridge, the longest covered bridge in Quebec, was built in 1898 by Augustus Brown of Beachburg.
 The 153-metre structure replaced two older bridges spanning the Coulonge River and linking the lumber camp on one shore to the village of Fort Coulonge on the other.
 Built entirely of pine and held up by six wooden pillars, the one-way bridge was covered so that it wouldn’t rot.
 Currently undergoing restoration, the bridge adds charm to the picturesque Coulonge River.